Documentation#

 Documenting class attributes:

-Acoular makes use of the Traits API, which allows for the definition of class attributes with type checking and default values.
+Acoular makes use of the Traits package, which allows for the definition of class attributes with type checking and default values.
 Most of the Acoular classes will directly define their attributes, and the corresponding __init__ method will not be explicitly defined.
 It is recommended to document public class attributes using a comment line above the attribute definition starting with #:.
 Sphinx will automatically detect these comments and include them in the API documentation.

 Documenting public methods and functions:

 Similar to classes, public methods and functions need to have a docstring.
 In addition to the summary line, the arguments and return values should be documented in NumPy style.
-See the acoular.sources.TimeSamples.result() method as an example:

 def result(self, num=128):